 "Medievalism, Orientalism, Capitalism," co-chairing a session at the International Congress on Medieval Studies with Jennifer Borland, sponsored by the Material Collective, Kalamazoo, Michigan, May 9-14, 2022.

-"Dismantling the Patriarchal Canon: Foregrounding Women as Artists and Patrons through Digital Art History," co-chairing a session at the College Art Association annual conference with Tracy Chapman Hamilton, Dana Hogan, and Doris Sung, sponsored by the Digital Art History Society, Chicago, Illinois, February 16-19, 2022.
+"Dismantling the Patriarchal Canon: Foregrounding Women as Artists and Patrons through Digital Art History," co-chairing a session at the College Art Association annual conference with Tracy Chapman Hamilton and Dana Hogan, sponsored by the Digital Art History Society, Chicago, Illinois, February 16-19, 2022.

 “Evoking Medieval Islam at Shangri La: Doris Duke’s Art Collection and Home in Hawaiʻi” College Art Association annual conference, Chicago, Illinois, February, 14 2020.